PrisonTeam/Prison/docs/prison_docs_102_setting_up_ranks.md

 **Warning: Risk of corruption of player ranks:**
 Promote and demote changes the player's rank by just one rank.
-This is important because if you need to promote a player 3 ranks, and you run this command three times, then all rankup commands are properly ran for the player and when you promote then to the final rank, they will have the correct permissons.
+This is important because if you need to promote a player 3 ranks, and you run this command three times, then all rankup commands are properly ran for the player and when you promote then to the final rank, they will have the correct permissions.
 If you were to just use `/ranks set rank` and skip the other two ranks, then you risk the player missing important permissions and as such, may require more interventions to correct their ranks.
 The `/ranks set rank` command is there in case it needs to be used, but as owner/admin, you need to understand it may corrupt the players rank.

 Demote is just as important as promote.
 Especially since it has been strongly suggested that when you create a rank command, that you include the commands to take away permissions that a player may have gotten in the next higher rank.
 If a given rankup command set includes all the commands required for that rank, and all the commands to remove the permissions from the next higher rank, then using `promote` and `demote` will never corrupt any player's rank and will lead to less problems.